dany-fedorov/caught-object-report-json/README.md

 - Logs errors that happen when producing JSON report (configurable).
 This means that even when `caught-object-report-json` fails to produce complete report, it will tell you why.
 - Handles nested errors
+    1. Replacer array obtained by `Object.getOwnPropertyNames` will apply to nested errors, but they can have a different set of property names, and you can miss on something important.
-    1. `Object.getOwnPropertyNames(err)` will not apply to nested errors, but `caught-object-report-json` will process all found nested objects the same way.
+       `caught-object-report-json` will process all found nested objects the same way.
     2. `caught-object-report-json` flattens nested errors.
 Array is more suitable for processing than nested object.
 For example, you can write a pseudocode search condition like this with JSONPath query - `$.children[:].constructor_name == "SyntaxError"`.
 It will search through all children in flattened array no matter how deeply nested.
 Same is not easily attainable for nested objects.
-- Provides a JSON format which is
+- `caught-object-report-json` guarantees a JSON format which is
     1. Same for any object processed.
     2. Has metadata fields that hint into how it was produced (configurable).
-    3. Has JSON Schema as source of truth about the format.
+    3. Has JSON Schema as a source of truth.

 # Examples